-Many people are curious about the taste of hard seltzer, especially in relation to the idea of it getting skunked.
+Many people are curious about the taste, especially about the idea of it getting skunked.
 Some suggest that similar to cold beer, you should warm it up and then chill it again for a better taste.
 This, however, is a completely wrong and misleading myth.

 Let’s dive into the discussion about hard seltzer and explore the question: Can Hard Seltzer Go From Cold To Warm Back To Cold?
 If it’s possible, what’s the process, taste, benefits, cons, and more?